 The north-south option offered an interesting opportunity: to schedule a walk ‘out of phase’ with the standard sequence of stopping points.
 Rather than experiencing open country by day then eating and sleeping in a built environment, the lie of the land suggested eating and resupplying during the day then maximally engaging with the countryside – gulp – at night.
 Click here to jump to my itinerary.

-Don’t you love post hoc rationalisation?
-Actually, as wild camping at the south end of The Cheviot would have made a night at Colin and Joyce’s a scheduling nonsense (and it turned out they were on holiday anyway), all subsequent accommodations would have been an anticlimax.
-Hence I figured I might as well wrap myself in a bin bag and sleep in ditches.
+Don’t you love rationalisation?
+The truth is, once I’d realised wild camping at the south end of The Cheviot would have made a night at Colin and Joyce’s a scheduling nonsense, all subsequent accommodations would have been an anticlimax.
+I figured I might as well wrap myself in a bin bag and sleep in ditches.

 Once the mad idea of an ultralight Way with maximal wild camping had rooted in my head, it couldn’t be shifted, not even by the non-availability of another clear three weeks of my life until October.
 October, for goodness’ sake.
 I ordered a tiny tent to be hand-sewn by tiny Scottish pixies, and a tiny rucksack that, compared to my trusty old cordura monster, appeared to be made from chip paper and shrimp nets.
 Some said I had unordered my tiny mind.

-‘Let me be clear’ is a cliché of modern oratory invariably preceding obfuscation, so let me be clear that company and comfort do not compromise the Pennine Way, they just make it different.
+Company and comfort don’t compromise the Pennine Way, they just make it different.
 Walking alone and camping wild are no indicators of bravery or toughness – I’m spectacularly deficient in both those enviable qualities.

 As the song doesn’t say, there’s only one Pennine Way and that’s your own.
 If you fancy walking The Way in a group of jolly friends, paying for baggage transfer and carrying only grouse paté sandwiches, Westwood waterproofs, an Internet-enabled iHydration system and gold-plated Compeed between your pre-booked luxury hotels, please do so, The Way needs you.
 One day I will grow up and do exactly that myself, in fact I’m positively looking forward to it.